syncfusion-content/javascript-docs/js/api/ejmCheckBox.md

-Specifies whether to render the control with tri state behaviour.
+Specifies whether to render the control with tri state behavior.